THIS POST CONTAINS AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

 A Recap Of The Plan For Two Weeks In Malaysia

-Yeap, that’s only 13 days.
-It always is a good idea to under plan as plans tend to fail, you might feel burnt out somewhere, or fall in love with a place and want to stay a little longer.
+Yeap, that’s only 13 days rather than a full 2 weeks in Malaysia.
+It always is a good idea (imo) to under plan as plans tend to fail.
+You might feel burnt out somewhere, or fall in love with a place and want to stay a little longer.
 Traveling with flexible plans is the best.

 That truly is what I think is the best way to spend 14 days in Malaysia.
 Your thoughts?
 If you have any questions about your trip to Malaysia, let me know in the comments or send me an email jub(at)tikitouringkiwi(dot)com.